GircysRomualdas/static-site-generator/README.md

 ### Run locally

-Run main script.
+Run the main script to start a local server:

 ```bash
 ./main.sh
 ```

-To see generated site go to http://localhost:8888
+Visit http://localhost:8888 in your browser to see the generated site.